Syd Heylen: Music

 In the 1980s, he released a number of albums on vinyl: a spoken word album with comedian/entertainer Maurie Fields and a collaboration with ACP co-star Lorrae Desmond and music albums including "Cookie" featuring jazz, world music, folk, country and stage and screen tunes and containing songs such as covers like Patsy Cline's "Who's Sorry Now?", to which the D-Generation quipped "anyone who bought the album".

-Later life and death
+Personal life and death

+Heylen was first married to Dorothy Pearl Platter in 1944 however they divorced, and he remarried entertainer Patricia Anne Brittain in 1964 and had 2 children - son Syd Heylen Jr., an entertainer mostly in vaudeville and cabaret and daughter Julie, also in the entertainment business.

-After he left A Country Practice in 1992, he and his wife Patti retired to their Gold Coast, Queensland home.
+After he left A Country Practice in 1992, he and his wife Patricia retired to their Gold Coast, Queensland home.
 Occasionally he would do public appearances and performances.
 He died from a stroke on 4 December 1996.

 Recognition

 Heylen was a patron and performer for the Variety Club Australia, where he was awarded as The First National Living Treasure.